 Who knows if you were made for such a time as this…… is the question that has played over and over in my head.

 What I love about this response is the fact of how relevant it is today.
-So many people are angry of the times we are in.
+So many people are angry about the times we are in.
 There’s so much outrage about our new leadership and various causes/initiatives but there’s still so many remaining quiet.
-So many who have been content in their positions.
-There are so many people called towards helping in the fight against human trafficking, poverty, financial literacy and the list goes and on and on….but they are quiet.
+So many have been content in their positions.
+There are so many people called towards helping in the fight against human trafficking, poverty, financial literacy, and the list goes and on and on….but they are quiet.

 Could it be that if we encouraged those, who perhaps were made for a time like this, to rise to the occasion that they could help bring about solutions to these problems?
 Or could it be that if we stood up for those causes that we could actually help make a difference?
 Or maybe it could be that if we supported our rising leaders that we could have strong, confident candidates one day?